Ashwin2708/Tab-Time-Tracker/README.md

 ![favicon-32x32](https://github.com/user-attachments/assets/924d6bf7-2963-4f2a-9a5f-25f18676a5bd)

+## Overview
+The **Tab Time Tracker** is a simple and efficient Chrome extension that helps you track and manage the time you spend on individual browser tabs.
+This tool is ideal for anyone looking to improve their productivity and monitor browsing habits effectively.

 ## Benefits
 - **Time Management:** Monitor how long you spend on each tab to better manage your online activities.